keyboard_arrow_up

 Hinge Accessories

-You can order hinge sets with all kinds of accessories.
-Some are functional, while others are decorative.
-Examples of both include angle restriction clips, stainless steel eye bolts, compact adaptors, door cushions, doorstops, tip-on touch latches and more.
+Hinge sets can be customized with a variety of accessories, ranging from functional enhancements to decorative elements.
+Some common examples include angle restriction clips, stainless steel eye bolts, compact adaptors, door cushions, doorstops, and tip-on touch latches.

 Hinge Terms